WNSB

-WNSB is an Urban Alternative formatted broadcast radio station licensed to Norfolk, Virginia, serving Hampton Roads.
+WNSB is an Urban Alternative formatted college radio station licensed to Norfolk, Virginia, serving Hampton Roads.
 WNSB is owned and operated by Norfolk State University.

-WNSB is licensed by the FCC to broadcast in the HD Radio (hybrid) format.
+WNSB is also licensed by the FCC to broadcast in HD Radio (hybrid) format.

 Under the guidance of Mike Henry's Paragon Media Strategies, WNSB segued from Mainstream Urban to Urban Alternative on July 10, 2019.